CFCorp/CFsAPI/README.md

 ##### Setup doctrine (database)
-Check the parameters in `parameters.yml` and run `php bin\console doctrine:schema:validate` to see if the connections work if everything works except for the sync error run this to sync it `php bin\console doctrine:schema:update --force`.
+Check the parameters in `parameters.yml` and run `php bin/console doctrine:schema:validate` to see if the connections work if everything works except for the sync error run this to sync it `php bin/console doctrine:schema:update --force`.

+Windows users use ` \ instead of /`

+Recommended is Linux